-If your fibroid symptoms don’t improve with medication, or if your doctor suspects fibroids may be causing infertility, he or she may recommend surgery to remove them.
+If fibroid symptoms don’t improve with medication or nonsurgical treatment, or if your gynecologist suspects fibroids may be causing infertility, pain, or excess bleeding, surgery may be the next treatment option.
 The goal of surgery may be to relieve pain, reduce menstrual blood flow, or improve fertility.
 NYU Langone surgeons are experts in fertility-sparing fibroid removal, which preserves the uterus and other reproductive organs while maximizing pain relief.

-At NYU Langone, our doctors perform four types of surgery to treat fibroids.
+At NYU Langone, our doctors, including the team at the Center for Fibroid Care, perform multiple types of surgery to treat fibroids, including uterine-preserving myomectomy and the surgical removal of the uterus, called a hysterectomy.
 Factors to consider when choosing a procedure include your lifestyle, future pregnancy plans, and the severity of your symptoms.

-In a hysteroscopy, an outpatient procedure, the surgeon inserts a thin, lighted scope through the vagina into the uterus.
-He or she can diagnose and remove fibroids on the inner wall of the uterus.
-The procedure can be done using local or general anesthesia; you and your surgeon can decide which is more appropriate for you.
+During a hysteroscopy the surgeon inserts a thin, lighted scope through the vagina into the uterus.
+This helps them diagnose and remove fibroids on the inner wall of the uterus.
+Operative hysteroscopy can be done using local or general anesthesia; you and your surgeon decide which is more appropriate for you.
 The recovery time takes anywhere from one to three days, depending on the number, size, and location of the fibroids.

-During a laparoscopy, a lighted scope and other instruments are inserted through small incisions in the abdomen.
-Performed using general anesthesia, laparoscopy is usually done on an outpatient basis.
-It requires up to two weeks of recovery, depending on the number, size, and location of the fibroids removed.
+During a laparoscopy, a lighted scope and highly advanced surgical instruments are placed through small incisions in the abdomen.
+Your surgeon is able to see and remove fibroids.
+Laparoscopy is an outpatient procedure that does not require a hospital stay and is performed using general anesthesia.
+Recovery can last up to two weeks, depending on the number, size, and location of the fibroids removed.

 A laparotomy is performed using general anesthesia.
 The doctor makes an abdominal incision that is several inches long to remove large fibroids, multiple fibroids, or fibroids that have grown deep into the wall of the uterus.
-This procedure requires a stay of one to three days in the hospital and four to six weeks at home for recovery.
+This procedure requires a stay of one to three days in the hospital.
+A full recovery takes four to six weeks.

-Hysterectomy is the surgical removal of the uterus.
-It is the only treatment that prevents fibroids from recurring.
-NYU Langone doctors consider hysterectomy a last-resort treatment for women who do not wish to preserve their fertility.
-It is usually recommended for women with fibroids that cause pain and menstrual bleeding that interfere with daily life.
-In rare situations, hysterectomy is recommended for women with fibroids that grow after menopause.
+Hysterectomy, which is the surgical removal of the uterus, is the only treatment guaranteed to prevent fibroids from recurring.
+NYU Langone doctors consider hysterectomy a definitive treatment best suited to women who do not wish to become pregnant in the future.
+It is recommended when pain and menstrual bleeding significantly impact quality of life.
+In rare situations, hysterectomy may be recommended for women with fibroids that grow after menopause.
 Your doctor can help you decide whether this procedure is appropriate for you.

 Hysterectomy can be performed in several ways, depending on the size, number, and location of the fibroid or fibroids.
-It can be done via open surgery; laparoscopy, in which a lighted scope and other instruments are inserted through small abdominal incisions; robotic laparoscopy; or vaginal surgery, in which the uterus is removed through the vagina.
+It can be done via open surgery; laparoscopy, in which a lighted scope and other instruments are inserted through small abdominal incisions; robotic-assisted surgery; or vaginal surgery, in which the uterus is removed through the vagina.

-A hysterectomy can require an overnight hospital stay for less invasive surgeries or a three-day stay for open surgery.
+A hysterectomy may require an overnight hospital stay for less invasive surgeries, or a three-day stay for open surgery.
 Recovery time is typically up to two weeks for minimally invasive surgery and up to six weeks for open surgery.

 Learn more about our research and professional education opportunities.